elm-community/elm-faq/index.md

 Good practice is to call `embed` or `fullscreen` at the end of the document body.

-### How can I load CSS (or other resources) in elm-reactor?
+### How can I load CSS (or other resources) in elm reactor?

 It's not easy.
-Elm-reactor can serve CSS files and so you can write a custom HTML file that links in your CSS and the elm.js generated by Elm and then load that HTML file in elm-reactor.
-But you have to generate the elm.js outside of elm-reactor; it is not automatically built or rebuilt on changes to the Elm source.
+Elm reactor can serve CSS files and so you can write a custom HTML file that links in your CSS and the elm.js generated by Elm and then load that HTML file in elm reactor.
+But you have to generate the elm.js outside of elm reactor; it is not automatically built or rebuilt on changes to the Elm source.

-When you click an Elm source file in elm-reactor it compiles just that file (and any dependencies) and sends back the generated javascript which then runs and displays the full page view of the program.
+When you click an Elm source file in elm reactor it compiles just that file (and any dependencies) and sends back the generated javascript which then runs and displays the full page view of the program.
 So to add any CSS you have to do it in the Elm program itself.
 Here is an example (thanks to @pdamoc):